Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 3. Webbed Feet

-Breeds That Are Required to Have Webbed Feet by Breed Standard
+Breeds Required to Have Webbed Feet by Breed Standard

 This gentle giant has a history of helping fishermen in the icy, cold waters of Canada.
-This breed has webbed feet that are also shaped like a cat foot.
+This breed has webbed feet that are also shaped like cat feet.
 The catlike shape offers them a good grip on slippery shoreline rocks.

 Chesapeake Bay Retriever